 Hike and climb to the summit of Mount Rinjani

-|Take extra precautions and safety when you plan to trek up Mount Rinjani and whether you want to reach the summit or not.
+|Take extra precautions and safety when you plan to trek up Mount Rinjani and whether you want to reach the summit.
 There have been reports of fatalities here.
 The trek is also challenging and not to be taken lightly.
-Make sure your guide are well concerned with the safety of everyone.
-Also stay informed with the volcanic activities as it is still an active volcano.|
+Make sure your guide is well concerned with the safety of everyone.
+Also, stay informed about volcanic activities as it is still an active volcano.|

 Where to stay

 You cannot stay within the park but can always find various guesthouses and basic hotels at Senaru or Sembalun Lawang.
 The popular ones are Green Haven Homestays, Matra Bungalows, and Rinjani Lodge *.
 If you want to go upmarket a little, northwest Tanjung can be of choice.
 Many other travelers normally stay at Senggigi * instead and travel to Mount Rinjani by road for trekking.